Bujo key ideas for rapid logging

 The original bullet keys are as followed:

 However, as with everything with a bullet journal, you are also free to optimize your rapid logging symbols to suit your own needs.
-Many people do it, including myself.
+Many people do it, including me.

 And it makes total sense.
 For instance, if you use your bullet journal as a student you will probably need a different set of keys for school than you would for work.